Five Highlights of Traveling as a Mother-Daughter Duo

 4. You get some great stories to pass on to future generations!

-Sarah’s mother Colleen and grandmother Norine recounted similar stories, each punctuated by laughter and enthusiasm.
+Sarah’s mother, Colleen, and grandmother, Norine, recounted similar stories, each punctuated by laughter and enthusiasm.

 Whether it’s something that makes you laugh or just the shared memories of being in a beautiful place, traveling makes you vulnerable to the kinds of experiences that are memory-makers.